RomeroMsk/yii2-datepicker/README.md

 --------

 ### 2019-04-18/uhi67
-- Now works with DateTime attribute values
+- Now works with DateTime and integer attribute values